COGS108/Overview/COGS108-Syllabus.md

 ### Lecture Quizzes

-At the end of each Friday, a quiz with ~10 questions will be released, covering the material from lecture that week.
+Regularly, a quiz with ~10 questions will be released, covering the material from lecture that week.
 The quiz will be due the following Friday.
 For example, the first quiz will be released Friday of week 1, covering week 1 material, and will be due the Friday at 11:59 PM of week 2.
-Each question is worth ~0.1 points and you will have a single, timed (15 min) attempt to complete. *There are no late extensions on quizzes*, but your lowest quiz score will be dropped.
+Each question is worth ~0.1 points (depending on the total number, 0.1 is for 10 total) and you will have a single, timed (15 min) attempt to complete (or as specified in the instructions). *There are no late extensions on quizzes*, but your lowest quiz score will be dropped.

 ---